AAA Editor Notes

 In early May, the mayor welcomes a pair of female swans to the park; the oft-photographed duo resides here through October.
 Since 1877, swan-inspired boats have leisurely paddled tourists around the garden's central lagoon, sharing the water with quacking mallard ducks.
 Another famous feature is the procession of eight bronze, winged babies following their mother, statues that celebrate Robert McCloskey's beloved children's story “Make Way for Ducklings.”
 The babies, their heads frequently adorned with bonnets, are favorite sitting places for little kids.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Picnicking is permitted.
 Time: Allow 30 minutes minimum.